cabinjs/cabin/README.md

    });
    ```

-3. See [Koa convienience methods below](#koa-1) for helper utilities you can use while writing code.
+3. See [Koa convenience methods below](#koa-1) for helper utilities you can use while writing code.

 #### Express